Music Education Center

 Can my teacher sign up for me?

 Teachers are unable to sign up their students unless they are signing up a group.
-All students or parents/guardians of minor students must sign up to perform at the student showcases by using the form to the right.
+All students or parents/guardians of minor students must sign up to perform at the student showcases by using the form above.